MiklerGM/chronist-landing/client/articles/postsEN/lh.md

 ---

 As a result of joined forces with the new type of language school that promotes self-learning Language Heroes we created a small side project a month ago.
-Visit https://lh.chron.ist to extend your knowledge of languages.a
+Visit https://lh.chron.ist to extend your knowledge of languages!